 Raphael’s “Resurrection of Christ” (1499-1502) is a perfect example.
 At first glance, this painting looks similar to many other religious works of the period.
 But behind this Christian facade lies a whole plethora of ancient astronomical symbols, just waiting for the right observer.

 Orion and the four seasons

-The constellation of Orion is one of the largest constellations on the night sky.
+The constellation of Orion is one of the largest constellations in the night sky.
 It was of paramount importance to the ancients, and most of the old Indo-European myths revolve around it.
 The hunter, archer or a giant; Dyonisus, Horus or Arjuna – he is always the main protagonist of the night sky – replacing the invisible Sun.
-His quests and journeys affect the life on Earth and determine the four seasons, the course of Yin and Yang.
+His quests and journeys affect life on Earth and determine the four seasons, the course of Yin and Yang.

 I used the free astronomical software Stellarium to illustrate the four key moments – the solstices and equinoxes.
 In other words, these are the four seasons.

 The main direction is East.
 In Winter, Orion appears on the horizon right after the sunset.
 The summer picture is the same but the opposite.
 This time Orion appears right before sunrise.
 Orion in Autumn appears only around midnight.
 In Spring, it is the opposite of autumn.
 He appears during the midday, and is therefore invisible to the naked eye.